Intensive and Critical Care

-To help understand the complexity of managing a critical patient, imagine a critical patient and you will see oxygen lines, multiple intravenous lines carrying life-saving fluids or blood, catheters monitoring output of fluids, feeding tubes, monitors which record heart rhythm, blood pressure, temperature and respiration.
-Everything depending upon the individual needs of each patient.
-Doctors evaluate your pet’s response to treatments, and are there around the clock, ready to change treatment protocols at a moment’s notice.
+To help understand the complexity of managing a critical patient, imagine a critical patient and you will see oxygen lines, multiple intravenous lines carrying life-saving fluids or blood, catheters monitoring output of fluids, feeding tubes, monitors which record heart rhythm, blood pressure, temperature and respiration—everything depending upon the individual needs of each patient.
+Veterinarians evaluate your pet’s response to treatments, and are there around the clock, ready to change treatment protocols at a moment’s notice.

 - Anaphylactic shock

 - Addisonian crisis